 Once you own Atoms, you can participate in securing the network and earn rewards by staking them.
 A list of validators, their terms, and other information will be available on the blockchain.
-Presumably, most wallets and other websites will also make this information available in their interfaces.
+Most wallets and other websites make this information available in their interfaces.

 To participate, you need to send a special type of transaction to the network and the protocol will then automatically assign (bond) your tokens to the validator you specified, increasing their voting power in the consensus process.
 From that point on your tokens are locked and associated to that validator’s consensus votes.
 Check this infographic for a reference to how consensus is formed with Tendermint.
 For an overview of the available wallets to stake from, check out this post.

 Once you are bonded you start receiving rewards, these are influenced by the following factors:

 - The amount of Atoms you are staking